napari/docs/docs/plugins/index.md

 ## Plugin users

-Check out the user focused guides for installing and using napari plugins.
+Check out the user focused guides for finding, installing, and using napari plugins.

 ::::{grid} Plugin Users
 :::{grid-item-card} Start using plugins